-Its so easy to arrange a hearing check with us without obligation – it will tell you everything you ought to know about your hearing health.
+It’s so easy to arrange a FREE hearing assessment with us without obligation – it will tell you everything you need to know about your hearing health.

 Do you have concerns about what a hearing test involves?

 Hearing tests are quick, simple and painless – after your assessment you will learn immediately if you have a hearing problem and what steps you should take to improve your hearing.
 We would recommend that you allow at least an hour for your appointment with us to ensure we have time to talk through your results.
 It would also be advisable that a family member or friend be present as a familiar voice can be helpful as part of your check up.

 Do I have to see my GP about my hearing loss before seeing Correct Hearing?

 It is not necessary to see your Doctor before attending an appointment with us – during your assessment if we feel there are conditions that your GP needs to be aware of we will send the relevant referral letter.